 Our policy governing transactions in our securities by directors, officers and employees permits our officers, directors and certain other persons to enter into trading plans complying with Rule 10b5-1 under the Exchange Act.
-We have been advised that our Executive Chairman, Jeremy Allaire, our Chief Executive Officer and Director, David Mendels, and our Chief Legal Officer, Andrew Feinberg have each entered into a trading plan in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
+We have been advised that our Chairman, Jeremy Allaire and our Chief Executive Officer, David Mendels, have each entered into a trading plan in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
 Generally, under these trading plans, the individual relinquishes control over the transactions once the trading plan is put into place.
 Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving our company.